nerdeer/squidex-to-wordpress/README.md

 Squidex is, honestly, a bit of a `hidden gem` :gem:, but yes it does require a little know-how to use it properly.

-It uses OpenAPI with Angular for the UI.
-Documentation is auto compiled, and you have the choice of GraphQL or a classic API that supports OData for accessing the data.
+It uses [OpenAPI](https://openai.com/api/) with [Angular](https://angular.dev/) for the UI.
+Documentation is auto compiled, and you have the choice of [ApolloGraphQL](https://www.apollographql.com/) or a classic API that supports [OData](https://www.odata.org/getting-started/understand-odata-in-6-steps/) for accessing the data.
+I tend to stick with the API.

-Also, since it is open it can easily be hooked up into integration services.
-I anticipate that services like Zapier will include support soon.
+Also, since it is open it can easily be hooked up into 3rd party integration services.
+I anticipate that services like Zapier will include support soon. :thinking: maybe this project could [make one](https://platform.zapier.com/publish/public-integration)

 It's a developer's playground that can solve many problems by giving us control of the data.